alyulina/linkage-equilibrium/simulations/README.md

-This folder contains Ben's code from his parer + Zhiru's code for the new statistic.
+This folder contains [Ben's code from his 2022 Genetics paper](https://github.com/bgoodlab/rare_ld) + Zhiru's code for the new statistic.
 Here's how to use it.

 First, compile the C++ code: `g++ -o simulate_twolocus twolocus.cpp`.
 Do not change the executable name.
 Use g++ or another compiler installed.
 On the cluster, type `g++ -o simulate_twolocus -std=c++11 twolocus.cpp`.